 When we finally left we climbed out of Astore (which at 2400m was just under high altitude) up a narrow rocky switchback road through rural villages and farms loaded with potato crops and corn.
 It was early enough to watch children walking to school.
 All ages, even the little ones walk on their own they just meet their friends and the roads stream with children.
 It was great to be out early enough to see this and watch the light changing on the surrounding Himalayas.

 At the top of the road we entered a pine forest of huge trees.
 It was full of campsites.
 We stopped at the police checkpoint.
 We didn’t understand the interaction between the policeman and Kabluie as it extended past the usual transaction of handing over copies of our passports and visas but it became something of a debate and we gathered the policeman was twitchy about us continuing.
 A guy in plain clothes, arms folded in the background was watching the debate.
 Eventually the cop relented and we understood when he said we could go as long as we checked in again when we got back.
 His parting words to us were “see you later, in’shallah,” a very unusual thing for a Pakistani to say, but confirmed our feeling that he wasn’t entirely comfortable.
 If they had got an armed officer we’re pretty sure we would have been escorted, but they didn’t so instead we went with in’shallah.

-It used to be that foreigners needed a permit to visit our destination Rama lake, but you no longer do.
+It used to be that foreigners needed a permit to visit our destination of Rama lake, but you no longer do.
 We couldn’t see how having a permit would make it safer anyway.